 Hodge Jones & Allen took the appeal to the Supreme Court on 27th February 2020, where judges, including the President Lord Reed, over-ruled the trial judge’s ruling by a majority.
 They concluded that Mr Copeland’s defence could be valid and that the issue therefore should be available for a jury to decide.
 This is a significant ruling for cases involving people with Asperger’s Syndrome.

-Following the Supreme Court’s judgment, the Prosecution reviewed the case and decided not to proceed against Mr Copeland in relation to the explosives and terrorism charges.
+Following the Supreme Court’s judgement, the Prosecution reviewed the case and decided not to proceed against Mr Copeland in relation to the explosives and terrorism charges.

 Mr Copeland has been dressing up as a soldier since a young child, and had always wanted to join the army himself but was deemed unsuitable because of his Asperger’s Condition.
 He used a metal garden shed as a home laboratory where he made explosives and then set off small amounts in his garden whilst dressed in full military uniforms and play-acting being a member of specialist armed forces.
 None of this was done with any secrecy.

 After the prosecution offered no evidence in relation to the terror charges, two new charges were brought forward to which Mr Copeland pleaded guilty: a regulatory charge of possessing explosives without holding the required certificate and possession of a stun gun which was disguised as a torch and which had been left at his home by another person.